 Some states have issued executive orders with very specific worker protection requirements, and Virginia issued a first-in-the-nation Emergency Temporary Standard to protect workers.
 Oregon and Michigan also have issued emergency standards.
 Other states have issued guidelines, some of which they intend to enforce.
 Some cities as well have issued protective ordinances for workers.

 Many states’ executive orders (including the Virginia standard) require employers to heed the following:

 - ensure physical distancing of at least six feet between employees and their coworkers and customers;

-- provide face coverings and require employees to wear them if maintaining six-foot social distance is not always possible;
+- provide face masks to all employees if maintaining six-foot social distance is not always possible;

 - provide employees with other personal protective equipment in addition to face coverings;